ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 The latter three genes are involved in specialized metabolite production.
 PAP1 (Production of Anthocyanin Pigment 1) is a MYB transcription factor (also known as AtMYB75) that regulates anthocyanin biosynthesis [@borevitz2000activation].
 CYP716A1 and CYP93E1 are cytochrome P450 monooxygenases involved in triterpenoid biosynthesis.
-*CYP716A1 is one of the CYP716A subfamily members, which is widely isolated from various plant species, involving the oxidization pentacyclic triterpene skeletons including beta-amyrin at C-28 position [@yasumoto2016novel].
+CYP716A1 is a member of the CYP716A subfamily that has been isolated from various plant species.
+It plays a role in the oxidation of pentacyclic triterpene skeletons, including beta-amyrin at the C-28 position [@yasumoto2016novel].
-On the other hand, CYP93E subfamily members have been isolated only from Fabaceae plants [@seki2015p450s].
+In contrast, members of the CYP93E subfamily have only been isolated from Fabaceae plants [@seki2015p450s].
-Soybean CYP93E1 is catalyzing the oxidization of beta-amyrin and sophoradiol at C-24 position [@shibuya2006identification].*
+Soybean CYP93E1 is responsible for the oxidation of beta-amyrin and sophoradiol at the C-24 position [@shibuya2006identification].

 Table: Gene list